taw00/writing-resources/README.md

 # Writing Resources

-_**On writing using predominantly open source software and inexpensive cloud services.**_
+_**On writing with predominantly open source software and inexpensive cloud services.**_

 I write.

 I write short stories, novels, and poetry.
 I blog.
 I freelance write and edit and I have contributed to online news outlets and such in the past.
 I sometimes collaborate with others.

-I do all this via a [Fedora Linux](https://getfedora.org/) desktop and in the cloud.
+I do all this with [Fedora Linux](https://getfedora.org/) as my desktop platform and by leveraging inexpensive cloud services.
 Over time I have adopted patterns, configurations, and technologies that have made my life easier.
 I figured others might benefit from my experiences, and maybe others have contributions they would like to share as well.
 Thus, this GitHub repo was born.

-> Assumption: I assume readers are reasonably proficient with Fedora Linux.
-This is not a _How to Use Linux_ tutorial.
-It's a _Guidance on Using My Favorite Tools on Linux_ set of tutorials.
+> Assumption:
+> Most of what I provide here is operating system neutral, but I do drop bits of technical instruction here and there, and most of that will be Fedora Linux specific.
+My assumption is that you will be able to pick through it and figure out what makes sense to you and discard what does not.
+Also, if software does not run on Fedora Linux or the cloud, I will probably discuss it (see below).

 ## What's in this GitHub repo?